 What struggles have you experienced in starting back to school with your child?

 The First Day of School for the Mom of a Child With a Mental Illness was first published on The Mighty on 8/29/16 and on Embracing the Unexpected as Back To School with Mental Health Issues – The Pain is Real on 8/18/16.
-It has been revised for today’s publication.
+This post has been revised for today’s publication.